 The following topics describe how to specify action settings.
-These settings are all accessed by right-clicking an action and selecting the setting from the context menu.
+These settings differ from configuration, which controls how the action performs its task.
+These settings control the conditions in which an action executes: are all accessed by right-clicking an action and selecting the setting from the context menu.

 - Setting Conditional Action Execution

-- Adding Variables to an Action
+- Utilizing Variables in an Action

 - Configuring an Action's Run On Rules

 - Configuring an Action's Fallback Rules

 - Specifying Automated Retry Settings

 - Modifying Resource Costs

 - Generating Execution Metrics

 - Changing Action Descriptions

+- Highlighting a Branch in a Workflow

 - Highlighting a Branch in a Workflow

 - Creating Action Templates

 - Exporting a Flip Action